-In Rainbows is the seventh studio album by English Alternative Rock band Radiohead, released in 2007 after 2 years of production and serving as their comeback album after a 4-year hiatus following their last album, Hail to the Thief, in which band members took a break and pursued individual efforts (Thom creating his first solo album The Eraser, and guitarist Jonny Greenwood scoring the films Bodysong and There Will Be Blood).
+In Rainbows is the seventh studio album by English Alternative Rock band Radiohead.
+Released in 2007 after two years of production, it served as their comeback album after a 4-year hiatus following their last release, Hail to the Thief, in which the band members took a break and pursued individual projects (including singer Thom Yorke creating his first solo album The Eraser, and guitarist Jonny Greenwood scoring the films Bodysong and There Will Be Blood).

 The album employs distinctly more personal lyricism than previous Radiohead albums, also incorporating a variety of instrumentation that includes electronics, strings, piano, and the ondes Martenot.

 In Rainbows was also notable for its innovative release style: the band initially self-released the album onlinenote , with a "pay what you want" system allowing fans to download the album for a price of their choosing, including for free.
 This was the first of such releases by a major music act and was subject to mass media coverage and debate, although it was promptly discontinued for future albums.
 The decision to utilize the system for this album in particular was influenced by a Content Leak of an unfinished draft of Hail to the Thief that drew the band's ire (not because Digital Piracy Is Evil, but because it meant people were hearing an unfinished product).
 The influence was so strong that the band referred to the album's date of release as their "leak date", with several selling points for the release style being that it would prevent leaks and ensure that fans around the world would experience the album at the same time.

-Following the band's dissatisfaction with the influx of tracks on Hail to the Thief, they vowed to avoid the same mistake with In Rainbows, settling on a 10-song tracklist, saving any additional material for limited-edition releases.
+Following the band's dissatisfaction with the influx of tracks on Hail to the Thief, they vowed to avoid the same mistake with In Rainbows, settling on a 10-song tracklist and saving any additional material for limited-edition releases.
 This led to the special edition of the album including a second disc of 8 extra songs, known simply as In Rainbows Disk 2.
 The songs were uploaded to the band's website in 2009, and subsequently to streaming services as an EP in 2016.

 - "15 Step" (3:58)